szczuken/test/README.md

 **Get user timeline**
 ----
   Returns json data about all posts which were created by followed users.
 Result will contain 50 posts.
-User page query param to get more.
+Use page query param to get more.
 Page count starting from 0.

 * **URL**